-Correct Craft, Inc. warrants to the original user or purchaser, whichever comes first, of each new Nautique boat that the gel coat, under normal authorized use, shall remain free from defect in material and workmanship (including blisters and cracks not caused by negligence, impact or collision) for a period of three (3) years from date of delivery.
-NOTE: Gelcoat maintenance is the owner's responsibility.
+Nautique warrants to the original user or purchaser, whichever comes first, of each new Nautique boat that the gel coat, under normal authorized use, shall remain free from defect in material and workmanship (including cracks not caused by negligence, impact or collision) for a period of three (3) years from date of delivery.
+NOTE: gel coat maintenance is the owner's responsibility.

-Engine Warranty:
+Engine/Power Train: